-- Programs are contained in m-files

-- ▶ Plain text files not binary files produced by word processors

-- ▷ File must have ".m" extension

-- m-file must be in the path

-- ▶ Matlab maintains its own internal path

-- \triangleright The path is the list of directories that MATLAB will search when looking for an m-file to execute.
+- Programs are contained in m-files - ▶ Plain text files not binary files produced by word - m-file must be in the path - ightharpoonup Matlab maintains its own internal path - $\, \triangleright \,$ The path is the list of directories that ${\rm Matlab}$ will search when looking for an m-file to execute. - rmpath built-in functions, or with addpwd NMM toolbox function - ▷ . . . or use interactive Path Browser

-- A program can exist, and be free of errors, but it will not run if Matlab cannot find it.

-- Manually modify the path with the path, addpath, and rmpath built-in functions, or with addpwd NMM toolbox function

-- ▷ . . . or use interactive Path Browser